FelixPetriconi/future_proposal/proposal.md

 ~~~

 ## Cancellation of futures

+Because of different reasons it might be that the result of an asynchronous operation and its continuation is not needed any more; e.g. the user has cancelled an operation in the user interface.
+So it is neecessary that a future can be destructed without the execution of its associated task.
+In this case all attached continuations should not be executed as well.
+The std::future from C++11 is required to wait for its fulfillment even the result might not be needed any more.
+From our point of view this is a waste of resources.

-  destructing a future should cause any unexpected tasks to become no-ops.
-If this feature isn't build in it needs to composable without creating a new future type.
+(destructing a future should cause any unexpected tasks to become no-ops.
+If this feature isn't build in it needs to composable without creating a new future type.)

 ## Simplified interface

+With the C++17 TS interface it is necessary that the associated operation of a continuation is invoked with a future<T>.
+In case of a when_all() continuation the associated operation must be called with a tuple<future<Args>...>.
+This make the code much more difficult to reason about, because all arguments must first be extracted from the tuple and then from the future before they can be passed to the next operation.
+So either the interface of the callable operation gets "infected" by the interface of std::future or an additional layer of extraction is necessary to invoke the operation.
+Both choices are sub-optimal from our point of view and they can be avoided by allowing letting the  possible

+be extracted with a get<>()  of a continuation The interface of std::future is more complicated than it has to be.
 simplified interface and error handling (call the continuation with T not with future<T>!).